 At this point, only a qualitative conclusion can be drawn.
-The City has reached specific groups of potential polluters (mechanics, restaurant owners, carwashes, etc.) and City staff with a comprehensive stormwater message.
-Educational strategies include the free distribution of educational brochures, public and private informational events, a Sustainability Dashboard that is frequently updated, an interactive Stormwater Storymap available to the public, and comprehensive MS4 trainings for City staff.
-We have also redesigned one flier with work continuing others, host an annual series of River Talks engaging the public in dialogue about the Santa Fe River, and promote public awareness through digital and radio appearances and 'weekly wraps' that go to City-maintained listservs.
-Based on the efficacy of these programs, the quality of stormwater runoff has likely improved.
-The Stormwater Program continues to raise awareness of the importance of clean runoff to City employees and managers, business owners and the public.
+The city has reached specific groups of potential polluters (mechanics, restaurant owners, carwashes, etc.) and City staff with a comprehensive stormwater message.
+Educational strategies include the free distribution of educational brochures, public and private informational events, a Sustainability Dashboard that is frequently updated, and BMP trainings for City staff.
+We have also redesigned the flier for Stormwater, host an annual series of River Talks engaging the public in dialogue about the Santa Fe River, and promote public awareness through digital and radio appearances and 'weekly wraps' that go to City-maintained listservs.
+Based on the efficacy of these programs, the quality of stormwater runoff should be improved.
+The ongoing Stormwater Program has continued to raise awareness of the importance of clean runoff to city employees and managers, business owners and the public.